harshai07/harshai07/README.md

-### Hey, I'm Miraya 👋🏽
+### Hey, I'm Harsha 👋🏽

 I'm a 21-year-old developer based in India, and I'm passionate about problem solving and web development.

-- Check out my Linkdinn [website](https://www.linkedin.com/in/harsha-i-70b28921b/) to learn more about me.
+- Check out my  [Linkedin](https://www.linkedin.com/in/harsha-i-70b28921b/) to learn more about me.
--

 ## 📦 Toolbox

 **Frontend Development:** `React` `Javascript`  `Tailwind` `Material-UI` `Framer-Motion`